University of Illinois Graduate College - Graduate College Fellowships, Round 2

 - Students must be US citizens, nationals, or permanent residents, and they must be members of an ethnic group traditionally underrepresented in higher education.
 Priority will be given to students of African-American, Mexican-American, Puerto Rican, Native American, Native Hawaiian, and US Pacific Islander (Guam or American Samoa) descent.

 - Priority may be given to applicants who have participated in the Aspire Early Application and Decision Program, a McNair program, or the University of Illinois Summer Research Opportunities Program (SROP).

 - Students in approved cost-recovery or self-supporting programs are not eligible for nomination.
 The list of such programs can be found here.

-Graduate College Fellowships come with a $25,000 stipend and will offer three years of support.
+Graduate College Fellowships come with a $25,000 stipend and will offer three years of support (or two years if the student has already won a GCMF).
 Along with the stipend, fellowships include the following:

 - Waiver of full tuition, service fee, AFMFA fee, library/IT fee, and health service fee.